daspete/unity3d-webgl-socket-lobby-server/readme.md

 To get the current players, you can use `this.room.players`

-If you want to get just the player ids, you can use 'this.room.GetPlayerIDs();' which gives you an array of all current player ids
+If you want to get just the player ids, you can use `this.room.GetPlayerIDs();` which gives you an array of all current player ids

 If you want to get the player object of a specific player id, you can use `this.room.GetPlayer(playerID);`, which gives you the player object, or null, if it wasn't found